-Neither pass offers guided tours of any of the places you are visiting.
+Neither pass offers guided tours of any of the places you are visiting – except where the Paris Pass explicitly says it is a tour.
 While you can skip the line, once inside you are on your own.
 In some places you will be provided with an audioguide.
 If you want a guided tour of popular Paris attractions are you better off booking individual tours.

 If you prefer a guided tour I recommend Take Walks for small group tours of Paris.
 You can click here to view your options.

 How to work out the best Paris attractions pass for you

 You should not buy any Paris day pass until you have an outline of your plans.
 Don’t plan to do more than two museums per day or you will be overwhelmed.
 Allow a full day for Versailles.
 This will help determine what length pass you need.

 Once you have decided a basic Paris trip itinerary you can compare the Paris Pass and the Paris Museum Pass.
 If you want to use the hop on hop off bus add that to the cost of your museum pass.
 Similarly if you are interested in visiting any of the attractions not covered by the Museum Pass you need to add that to your costs.

 If you have subscribed to my special France Travel Planning email list you will have received a free downloadable calculator to enable you to easily do your own comparison.

 For those interested in the Paris Pass Card or the Paris Passlib you can use exactly the same methodology to compare those cards with the Paris Pass or the Paris Museum Pass.